Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Summary results and conclusion

-We provide final summary results in \citefig{fig:Nvis_vs_JminAndPsi_res01}, in which the left (right) panels regard a subhalo population model embedded within a global NFW (cored, respectively) Galactic halo.
-The top panels show sensitivity curves $J_{\rm min}^{(l,b)}$ [with $(l,b)=(0^\circ,\psi)||(180^\circ,\psi-180^\circ)$] as functions of the line-of-sight angle to the Galactic center $\psi$, on top of the angular distribution of subhalos above a given threshold $J_{\rm min}$ (colored vertical scale and iso-lines).
-The $J_{\rm min}^{(l,b)}$ curves are calculated from different assumptions for the annihilation cross section and for the observation time--- $\sigv_{\rm max}(10\,{\rm yr})$ (dark blue and brownish curves), which corresponds to the 3-$\sigma$ limit on \sigv\ derived from \citeeq{eq:def_stat_limit} ($\approx 6\times 10^{-26}{\rm cm^3/s}$, see \citefig{fig:sigvmax}), and an unrealistically large $\sigv=10^{-24}{\rm cm^3/s}$ (cyan curves); for $T=10$ (dark blue and cyan curves) or 20~yr (brownish curves).
+We provide final summary results in \citefig{fig:Nvis_vs_JminAndPsi_res01}, in which the left (right) panels deal with a subhalo population model embedded within a global NFW (cored, respectively) Galactic halo.
+Top panels show sensitivity curves $J_{\rm min}^{(l,b)}$ [with $(l,b)=(0^\circ,\psi)||(180^\circ,\psi-180^\circ)$] as functions of the line-of-sight angle to the Galactic center $\psi$, in addition to the angular distribution of subhalos above a given threshold $J_{\rm min}$ (colored vertical scale and associated isolines).
+The $J_{\rm min}^{(l,b)}$ curves are calculated from different assumptions for the annihilation cross section and for the observation time --- $\sigv_{\rm max}(10\,{\rm yr})$ (dark blue and brownish curves), which corresponds to the 3$\sigma$ limit on \sigv\ derived from \citeeq{eq:def_stat_limit} ($\approx 6\times 10^{-26}{\rm cm^3/s}$, see \citefig{fig:sigvmax}), and an unrealistically large $\sigv=10^{-24}{\rm cm^3/s}$ (cyan curves); for $T=10$ (dark blue and cyan curves) or 20~yr (brownish curves).
 Two background configurations are assumed: baryonic background only (the DM contribution to the diffuse emission is unplugged--dot-dashed curves), and the complete background comprising both the baryonic and the DM-induced diffuse emissions (solid curves).
-All results consider WIMPs of 100~GeV annihilating into $\tau^+\tau^-$.
-These curves are inferred from the full likelihood method introduced in \citesec{sssec:likelihood}, with a likelihood fixed parameter $\sigma_{\rm b}=0.1$ and a mock data parameter $\bar\alpha_{\rm b}=1.3$.
-These parameters artificially introduce systematic uncertainties in the baryonic background and are tuned to match the limits obtained by the Fermi collaboration on real data \cite{FermiLATCollaborationEtAl2012} reasonably well.
+All results assume WIMPs of 100~GeV annihilating into $\tau^+\tau^-$.
+These curves are inferred from the likelihood method introduced in \citesec{sssec:likelihood}, with the biased background parameters fixed to a degraded efficiency of $\varepsilon_{\rm rec}=0.7$ and a Gaussian penalty of $\sigma_{\rm b}=0.1$.
+These parameters artificially introduce a systematic mismodeling of the baryonic background and are tuned to match the limits obtained by the Fermi Collaboration on real data reasonably well, consistently with the analysis performed in Ref.~\cite{FermiLATEtAl2012}.
 The experimental angular resolution is fixed to $\theta_{\rm r}=0.1^\circ$---see the corresponding plots for $\theta_{\rm r}=1^\circ$ in \citefig{fig:Nvis_vs_JminAndPsi_res1}.
 Middle panels are just zoomed versions of the top panels in the range $\psi\in[0^\circ,40^\circ]$.
-Bottom panels show the corresponding average angular distributions of point-like subhalos above $J_{\rm min}^{(l,b)}$, \ie~the visible subhalos (provided the integrated number exceeds 1).
+Bottom panels show the corresponding averaged angular distributions of pointlike subhalos above $J_{\rm min}^{(l,b)}$, \ie~the visible subhalos (provided the integrated number exceeds 1).
 These angular distributions can be read off from the upper panels by looking at the background color gradient along the $J_{\rm min}^{(l,b)}$ curves.